-The Mach 4 Ludwieg Tube at UTSI is being constructed in the TALon facility, and is planned to be completed in Fall 2017.
-Commissioning and facility characterization will take place in the months following the installation of the final components.
-This type of wind tunnel is an impulse-driven facility that relies on a finite volume of pressurized gas exhausting through a nozzle into a vacuum reservoir once a diaphragm separating the sections (pressurized and vacuum) is ruptured.
+The Mach 4 Ludwieg Tube at UTSI is housed in the TALon facility, and was activated in March 2018.
+This type of wind tunnel is a short-duration facility (i.e. impulse facility) that relies on a finite volume of pressurized gas exhausting through a nozzle into a vacuum reservoir once a diaphragm separating the sections (pressurized and vacuum) is ruptured.
 The Mach 4 tunnel has a diaphragm installed upstream of the nozzle and test section in order to reduce the number of components requiring pressure ratings.
 A 105’ long, 24” OD driver tube comprises the pressurized section which is mounted on large frames with rollers.
 The driver tube can be pressurized to +150 psig.
 At the end of the driver tube, a 20” long metallic expansion joint is designed to absorb some of the impact loads and to support the diaphragm.
 Hydraulic actuators are attached to the expansion joint such that the diaphragms can be installed/removed.
 Immediately downstream of the diaphragm is a 3’ long, 36” OD pipe that allows the flow to transition from the circular driver tube into the two-dimensional de Laval nozzle.